claudioc/g/README.md

 I have copied it directly in my `~/bin` directory, as just `g`, but obviously YMMV.

-## Dependencies
+## Dependencies and limitations

-I use "git latest", as `git for-each-ref --sort='-committerdate' --format='%(refname)%09%(committerdate)' refs/heads | head -n 15 | sed -e 's-refs/heads/--'`, (put again it in `~/bin` as `git-latest`).

-## Customization
+`g` doesn't rely on anything else than bash (< 4 because macOs, right?) and other standard userland tools (sed, grep, head, uniq)

+Please notice that:

+- for the `G` command we only consider `origin` as the remote name.
-I have left in the script a small commit automation I use.
-It might be useful to anyone having to prefix each one of their commit with a specific value (in my case is the ID of the Jira ticket).
+- the `c` command is customised on my own personal conventions.
+It might be also useful to anyone having to prefix each one of their commit with a specific value (in my case is the ID of the Jira ticket).

-## Todo

-- Better test for existance of a remote branch when `g g`
-- Do not switch branches if the repo is dirty